Tools for a Real Food Kitchen and Perfect Grass-Fed Pot Roast Recipe

 *The photos are links!*

-All-Clad Stainless Steel Frying Pan: This is for jobs that the cast iron can't do, like perfect fried eggs (cast iron can leave a little black iron on the eggs) or other light-colored foods.
-I typically use both frying pans daily, as well as my third frying pan — a copper one from Williams-Sonoma.
-I have no issues with food sticking almost ever, as long as I use plenty of butter or avocado oil or coconut oil, and heat it well before adding food.
+All-Clad Stainless Steel Frying Pan: This is a great all-purpose pan, and makes perfect fried eggs.
+I typically use this daily, as well as a stainless/copper-core one from Williams-Sonoma.
+I have no issues with food sticking almost ever, as long as I use plenty of butter or coconut oil, and heat it well before adding food.

 Enameled Stock pot: I was looking for a stock pot that wasn’t metal because stock cooks for such a long time (sometimes 48 hours) that things can start leaching out of the pot material itself.
 I use this very large pot for big batches of stock and for boiling corncobs and for family-sized batches of oatmeal.